 Ordinarily, assault with no deadly weapon — called “simple assault” — is a misdemeanor under NRS 200.471.
 The sentence is:

-But you will instead face gross misdemeanor charges if the victim was part of a protected class (discussed above at the beginning of section 2).
+However, you will face gross misdemeanor charges if the victim is part of a “protected class.”
 The sentence is:

 - up to 364 days in jail, and/or

-Finally, assault without a deadly weapon becomes a category D felony if you at the time were in prison or lawful custody, on probation, or on parole.
+Finally, assault becomes a category D felony if you at the time were in prison or lawful custody, on probation, or on parole.
 The sentence is:

-The maximum prison sentence is ten (10) years as long as the victim was not strangled or seriously injured.
-But if the victim was strangled or seriously injured, the maximum prison sentence is fifteen (15) years.
+The maximum prison sentence is 15 years if the victim was strangled or seriously injured.
+Otherwise, the maximum sentence is 10 years.

 “Simple battery” — which is battery without a deadly weapon or strangulation — is a misdemeanor, carrying:

-If the victim was a member of a “protected class” (defined above at the beginning of section 2) — and if the victim was not strangled or seriously injured, and there was no deadly weapon — then battery is a gross misdemeanor.
+If the victim was a member of a “protected class,” then battery is a gross misdemeanor.
 The sentence is:

 - up to 364 days in jail, and/or